Keyfactor/azure-application-orchestrator/README.md

 The Azure Enterprise Application/Service Principal certificate operations are implemented by the `AzureSP` store type, and supports the management of a single certificate for use in `SSO/SAML` assertion signing.
 The Management Add operation is only supported with the certificate replacement option, since adding a new certificate will replace the existing certificate.
 The Add operation will also set newly added certificates as the active certificate for SSO/SAML usage.
 The Management Remove operation removes the certificate from the Enterprise Application/Service Principal, which is the same as removing the SSO/SAML signing certificate.
 The Discovery operation discovers all Enterprise Applications/Service Principals in the tenant.

-> **WARNING** AzureSP "Azure Enterprise Application (Service Principal)" is **Depricated**.
-Please use **AzureSP2** "
+> [!WARNING] AzureSP "Azure Enterprise Application (Service Principal)" is **Depricated**.
+Please use **AzureSP2** Azure
-> Azure Enterprise Application 2 (Service Principal)" instead.
+> "Enterprise Application 2 (Service Principal)" instead.